lancepapasin/lh-helper-script/README.md

 | `start <project>` | Watch and run the selected project. |
 | `add:page <pagename>` | Setups a new page on the project. <br> <sub>_This is currently on `feature/add-page` branch_<sub> |

-This tool is developed and maintained by Lance.
+This tool is developed and maintained by Lance...